Spring UW Course Descriptions

 Ultimately, you will develop critical thinking skills that enable you to identify and mitigate communication failures before, during, and after a crisis.
 No technical experience is required.

-We live in a data-driven world.
+We inhabit a data-driven world.
 While people may disagree on what constitutes data—or even if data is plural or singular—"showing someone the numbers" is now our most valued method of proving something is true.
 It's "hard evidence," which could explain why it “crunches” when we "crunch the numbers."
 Personal experience—our most direct source of knowledge about our world—is sometimes rejected as "anecdata."
-In this class, we'll learn to be more critical data consumers and ask hard questions about what numerical data can and cannot do.
-For example, what is the connection between information and knowledge?
-Where does our data come from?
-Can numbers speak for themselves?
-We’ll also tackle some practical problems.
-For example, how can we spot fake news?
-If we aren’t experts, how can we vet the data we use?
-How do we go about writing about data?
+In this class, we'll learn to be more critical data consumers and resist the common assumption that numbers speak for themselves.
+Are data-driven arguments the best approach to every question?
+Can data even exist without humans?
+What does it mean for each of us to have so much data about our “private” lives—our educational record, our health, our politics, our phone calls, our driving record, even our food preferences—so easily accessible for data brokers and AI tools?

 In “The Political Brain,” we will examine models of cognitive psychology, media biases and effects, moral psychology, neuro-politics, and popular culture to see what they can tell us about contemporary American politics.